leighklotz/blatano/README.md

 ## All robot parts, 0x000000 to 0xffffff by increments of 0x010101
 ![](docs/robots_256parts.gif)

-The above diagram Dave Bollinger contains all 256*3 robot parts, so just reading those as is and drawing the dots 5x isn't necessarily a bad approach, bitblt notwithstanding.
+The above diagram from Dave Bollinger contains all 256*3 robot parts, so just reading those as is and drawing the dots 5x isn't necessarily a bad approach, bitblt notwithstanding.
 On the other hand, drawing each bit in the template as a 5x square isn't hard either, and there is no need to make a big table or store an image on Flash.

 ## Some sample robots
 ![](docs/robots_samples.gif)